turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderable_api.rst

 * Cloning (clone)
 * Custom Materials (setMaterial)

-Additionaly, it is assumed that a `ParticleRenderable` should also be used as a `transparent` renderable, being sorted along side other transparent renderables in a :ref:`Scene <scene>`.
+Additionally, it is assumed that a `ParticleRenderable` should also be used as a `transparent` renderable, being sorted along side other transparent renderables in a :ref:`Scene <scene>`.

 **Transformation**